Styling the application

 To make these stand out more, we’re going to apply Bootstrap’s alert styling

 to it.
-Let’s open app/views/layouts/application.html.erb
+Let’s open app/views/layouts/application.html.erb and change this

 code: